andrejordan/pokemon-list/README.md

 # Requirements

-1. You need to have Xcode 12 or 13.
+1. You can use the last stable xcode version available
 2. Clone the repository.
 3. Open the `iOSBaseProject.xcodeproj` file.
 4. Build the project and run the project.